ibraheemdev/ibraheemca/content/posts/2020-11-28-the-why-what-and-how-of-futures-and-async-await-in-rust.md

 Here, we have a very inefficient busy loop.
 We need some way of getting scheduling future tasks.
 This is where `Context` comes in.

 ### A Better `Executor`

+Imagine a future that is waiting for a timer.
+You `poll` it until it finishes all the work it can do until it now is just waiting for the timer, and it returns `Poll::Pending`.
+The future does not have anything to do until it's timer finishes, so it can just go to sleep.
+Now we need a different source to register that the Future is waiting for an event to happen, and make sure that the Future wakes up when the event (the timer) is ready.